Xander-26Code/Tictactoe-in-lc3/readme.md

 4. #### The implementation

 - how to show the game board?

+We use loop to print out the grids and the elements of the board, we allocate the board a 9

 - How to let the user to choose the sides?

+we prompt the user to input which sides they want to choose, adn use `GETC` to get the user's input, then use CUR_PLAYER  to store the sides of player.

 - how to store the information of every small square on the chessboard?

 we use .BLKW to allocate blocks of memory to store the data("X","O")